Nesting Commands#

 are expected to either: accept options and arguments; or a

 child subcommand name.
-(This default can be customized – see
+This default can be customized – see

-Subparser Customization below.)
+Subparser Customization below.

-command [subcommand names] [options] [positional arguments]
+command [all subcommand names] [options] [positional arguments]

 command [subcommand1] [s1 options] [s1 positional arguments] [subcommand2] [s2 options] [s2 positional arguments] [...]